stevearc/conform.nvim/doc/formatter_options.md

 options = {
   -- The default edition of Rust to use when no Cargo.toml file is found default_edition = "2021",
+  -- Set to true to use the nightly version of rustfmt nightly = false,
 }
 ```